MionKit/mion/packages/router/README.md

       // Only statusCode and publicMessage will be returned in the response.body const statusCode = StatusCodes.BAD_REQUEST;
       const publicMessage = `Pet with id ${id} can't be found`;
-      throw new RouteError(statusCode, publicMessage);
+      throw new RouteError({statusCode, publicMessage});
     }
     return pet;
   } catch (dbError) {
-    // Only statusCode and publicMessage will be returned in the response.body const statusCode = StatusCodes.INTERNAL_SERVER_ERROR;
+    const statusCode = StatusCodes.INTERNAL_SERVER_ERROR;
     const publicMessage = `Cant fetch data.`;
     /*
+     * Only statusCode and publicMessage will be returned in the response.body.
+     *
-         Full RouteError containing dbError message and stacktrace will be added to ctx.request.internalErrors, so it can be logged or managed after */
+     * Full RouteError containing dbError message and stacktrace will be added
-    throw new RouteError(statusCode, publicMessage, undefined, dbError as Error);
+     * to ctx.request.internalErrors, so it can be logged or managed after */ throw new RouteError({statusCode, publicMessage, originalError: dbError as Error});
   }
 };

 export const alwaysError = (): void => {
+  /*
+   * this will generate a public 500 error with an 'Unknown Error' message.
+   *
+   * Full RouteError containing dbError message and stacktrace will be added
-  throw new Error('This error will generate a public 500 error with no message');
+   * to ctx.request.internalErrors, so it can be logged or managed after */ throw new Error('This error will generate a public 500 error with no message');
 };
 ```